conduktor/conduktor-docs/docs/platform/guides/configure-audit-log-topic.md

 CDK_AUDITLOGPUBLISHER_TOPICCONFIG_REPLICATIONFACTOR: 1          # Optional, default is 1
 ```

-Once you've added these properties in your Console deployment configuration, you can simply restart it.
+Once you've added these properties in your Console deployment configuration, simply restart it.

 This will create a new topic (if it doesn't exist) in the cluster named `my-kafka-cluster`.
 This new topic will be named `_conduktor_console_audit_log`, and will have 1 partition and 1 replication factor.